Sidney Bracey: Film career

-Bracey then moved into film acting, making first silent films and then "talkies", until his death in 1942, while also performing in live acts together with friends such as Frank Farrington and James Cruze.
+Bracey then moved into film acting, making first silent films and then "talkies", until his death in 1942, while also performing in live vaudeville acts, including together with friends such as Frank Farrington and James Cruze.
 Early in his film career, from 1913 to 1915, he worked for the Thanhouser Company in dozens of films, often playing butler roles, such as in The Million Dollar Mystery.
 There he co-wrote and directed a silent movie called Sid Nee's Finish (1914), in which he played the title character.
 In 1914, he married Evelyn Forshay.
 After Thanhouser, he worked with several major studios.
 By 1916, he changed the spelling of his last name to "Bracey".
 Silent film authority Diane MacIntyre gave this description of him: "Bracey, a stately looking character man, was in big demand for authority like roles; such as movie directors, bosses and, most of the time, the most respectable and poised butler in all of Hollywood.
 He was thin, dark haired and had an earnest, yet sober, face that could break into a look of wide-eyed exasperation."

 Bracey died in Hollywood, California, on 5 August 1942, aged 64.
 He was buried in Calvary Cemetery in East Los Angeles.